-- Eligible recipient: Any owner or sponsor of an eligible property. - Eligible property: Owner or sponsor of a property assisted pursuant to Section 202 of the Housing Act of 1959 (12 U.S.C. § 1701q), as such section existed before the enactment of the Cranston-Gonzalez National Affordable Housing Act, Section 811 of the Cranston-Gonzalez National Affordable Housing Act (42 U.S.C. § 8013), Section 8(b) of the United States Housing Act of 1937 (42 U.S.C. § 1437f(b)), Section 236 of the National Housing Act (12 U.S.C. § 1715z-1); or a Housing Assistance Payments contract for Project-Based Rental Assistance in fiscal year 2021. - Eligible projects: HUD-assisted multifamily housing. - Funding breakdown and mechanism:

-- Section 30002(a)(1).
+- Eligible recipient: Any owner or sponsor of an eligible property. - Eligible property: Owner or sponsor of a property assisted pursuant to Section 202 of the Housing Act of 1959 (12 U.S.C. § 1701q), as such section existed before the enactment of the Cranston-Gonzalez National Affordable Housing Act, Section 811 of the Cranston-Gonzalez National Affordable Housing Act, Section 8(b) of the United States Housing Act of 1937 (42 U.S.C. § 1437f(b)), Section 236 of the National Housing Act (12 U.S.C. § 1715z-1); or a Housing Assistance Payments contract for Project-Based Rental Assistance in fiscal year 2021. - Eligible projects: HUD-assisted multifamily housing. - Funding breakdown and mechanism: - Section 30002(a)(1).
 Green and Resilient Retrofit Program, Grants and Loans (\$837.5M) For direct loans, the costs of modifying such loans, and for grants (max \$4M per project) (available until September 30, 2028).
 Tribes eligible. - Section 30002(a)(3).
 Green and Resilient Retrofit Program, Contracts and Cooperative Agreements (\$60M) - For expenses of contracts or cooperative agreements administered by the HUD Secretary (available until September 30, 2029).
 Tribes not eligible. - Section 30002(a)(4).
-Green and Resilient Retrofit Program, Benchmarking (\$42.5M) - For energy and water benchmarking of properties eligible to receive grants or loans along with associated data analysis and evaluation at the property and portfolio level, and the development of information technology systems necessary for the collection, evaluation, and analysis of such data (available until September 30, 2028).
-Tribes eligible. - Period of availability: Varies based on type of funding. - For more information: Request for Information for the Green and Resilient Retrofit Program HERE.
+Green and Resilient Retrofit Program, Benchmarking (\$42.5M) For energy and water benchmarking of properties eligible to receive grants or loans along with associated data analysis and evaluation at the property and portfolio level, and the development of information technology systems necessary for the collection, evaluation, and analysis of such data (available until September 30, 2028).
+Tribes eligible. - Period of availability: Varies based on type of funding. - For more information: - Green and Resilient Retrofit Program (GRRP) Homepage HERE. - Green and Resilient Retrofit Program Factsheet HERE. - Green and Resilient Retrofit Program Overview Webinar HERE. - Request for Information for the Green and Resilient Retrofit Program HERE - The FY23 GRRP funding notice opened on May 11, 2023 for all three funding cohorts.
+The final closing date is May 30, 2024.